cunybpl/bRema/README.md

 # bRema: Building Energy Modeling and Analysis in R
 [![Build Status](https://travis-ci.org/tinnaing347/bRema.svg?branch=master)](https://travis-ci.org/tinnaing347/bRema.svg?branch=master)
 ## Overview
-**bRema** is Building Energy Modeling and Analysis package developed in R by **CUNY Building Performance Lab**. bRema allows users to call multiple functions and build desired temperature dependent change-point models from scratch and use their own statistical threshold for choosing the best model.
-Also, one can take advantage of built-in plotting functions to visualize models and perform additional statistical analysis using built-in stats functions.
-Moreover, bRema can model both retrofitted and unretrofitted building energy data.
+**bRema** is Building Energy Modeling and Analysis package developed in R by **CUNY Building Performance Lab**. bRema allows users to call multiple functions and build desired outside air temperature-dependent linear change-point regression models using monthly energy consumption, and use their own statistical metric thresholds for choosing the best model.
+Users can also take advantage of built-in plotting functions to visualize models and perform additional statistical analysis using built-in statistical functions. bRema can be used to create models for portfolio analysis or for measurement and verification activities.

 ## Installation